ChirilExamples/XML-Shop/README.md

 # TestProject

-Project created in MVVM architecture in XML/fragments, following the clean architecture for LBG.
+Project created in MVVM architecture in XML/fragments, following the clean architecture.

 Created using Dependency Injection (Dagger/Hilt), Coroutines, Glide (Images), encrypted Room local storage (also used for filters as the API does not allow it).